ali-raheem/partsbin/MEMMUX/README.md

 # MEMMUX

 Multiplexer for dual VRAM setups.
 Read from one VRAM while writing to another.
 I have not yet tested this on hardware.
+Should work with any two memory blocks.
+You need to manage OE/WR etc. yourself.

 ![Testbench waveform](waveform.png)